echevarriao/uat/README.txt

-This is the base theme for the Union Army Theme
+The name of this theme is the Union Army Theme

+It uses Zurb's Foundation 5.x along with jQuery 2.1.4